Cogeneration is a system that generates both electricity and heat from a single fuel (natural gas).

 Micro-cogeneration works in the same way as a conventional boiler, i.e. when there is a demand for heat.
 As with ordinary cogeneration, the appliance will generate heat and electricity using a single fuel. (see also “What is cogeneration?”).

-In terms of appearance and size, a micro-cogeneration unit is comparable with a dishwasher.
 In addition, the appliance also provides hot water for sanitary facilities.

 There are three different technologies for micro-cogeneration: